 But these are also pretty nifty and feature a pour spout:

 Make sure to buy or improvise a scoop for your storage containers and consider picking up a small container to ferry seed from the storage container to your feeders.

 Other Foods for Birds: Seeds Aren’t the Only Game in Town

 Seeds may be the best all-around food for “birds” in the generic sense, but there are a lot of species who’re unlikely to show up at your feeder to enjoy the seeds you provide.
 They want other types of foods.

 A few of the most notable non-seed bird foods include:

 - Peanuts – Peanuts will draw plenty of attention from squirrels and other critters, but it is a great food for birds that you may want to use in your feeders.
-Shelled nuts or pieces are usually the best option, but jays will appreciate shell-on peanuts if offered.
+Shelled nuts or peanut pieces are usually the best option, but jays will appreciate shell-on peanuts if offered.

 - Suet – Essentially a fistful of seed mixed into a block of fat, suet is a high-calorie treat that’s especially valuable to birds in the winter, when food is at a premium.
 Suet will attract a variety of species, but woodpeckers are likely the most notable fans of it.
 Make sure to pick up a suet feeder while you’re at it (they’re super cheap).

 - Sugar Water – Hummingbirds and orioles are attractive birds who will readily visit sugar-water feeders.
 Additionally, sugar water feeders are easy to set up and cheap to keep filled.
 You can make your own sugar water mixture, but it is much easier to buy a pre-mixed liquid or mix-in powder.